zakaria1193/gdb2dict/README.md

 }
 ```

-gdb2json lets convert the output of gdb to a python dictionary. and then to a json string if you
+gdb2json lets convert the output of gdb to a python dictionary.
-want to.

 ```python
 import gdb2json